 Here are some samples of pins I created:

-I used Photoshop to design my pins and if you’re interesting in downloading my Pinterest Graphic Templates, you can purchase them at the link below:
+I used Photoshop to design my pins and if you’re interesting in downloading my Pinterest Graphic Templates, you can purchase them at the link below for just $5!

 Otherwise, if you don’t have Photoshop, I noticed that Canva is a great tool that works too.
 A lot of people use Canva because it’s free, easy to use, and you can create beautiful designs in a short amount of time.